 For this reason, we recommend including promotional messaging in either ad extensions or site links, which still allows us to feature messaging, but in a complimentary way that won’t impact ad history.

 3. Use Variations of Program Names in Ad Copy

 Students often know what general topic they want to study, but not where they want to study.
 They are very brand agnostic.
-We say “general topic” because they know the topic, but may not know the exact name of your school’s program.
-Your degree may be called a Bachelor of Arts in English Writing, but students may search for “writing degree”, “creative writing degree” or simply “English degree”.
-While advertising to the exact program name is important, we also suggest using variations in the descriptions or in other ad extensions in order to not detract searchers using different language for your program.
-We often see click-through rates and conversion rates increase by a few percentage points when this tactic is used.
+We say “general topic” because they know the topic but may not know the exact name of your school’s program.
+Your degree may be called a Bachelor of Arts in English Writing, but students may search for a “writing degree”, “creative writing degree” or simply “English degree”.
+While advertising to the exact program name is important, we also suggest using variations in the descriptions or in other ad extensions in order not to detract searchers using different languages for your program.
+When this tactic is used, we often see click-through and conversion rates increase by a few percentage points.